4198-Programmers/meanscout-book/src/intro/introduction.md

 # Introduction

-Meanscout is a command line tool to create books with Markdown.
-It is ideal for creating product or API documentation, tutorials, course materials or anything that requires a clean, easily navigable and customizable presentation.
+Meanscout is a scouting application for FRC Competitions.

 ## Contributing